waf/cleric/README.md

 # cleric

-IRC bot that can dynamically add modules based on twitter sources
+An IRC bot that can dynamically add modules based on twitter sources.

+## Configuration

+`resources/cleric.properties` is the main bot configuration file.

+As this bot interacts with Twitter, you'll need Twitter API credentials.
+Register with [the Twitter API](https://dev.twitter.com/apps/new) and put the provided credentials in `resources/twitter.properties`.

 ## Running

-If you want to run your own instance, register with [the Twitter API](https://dev.twitter.com/apps/new) to get API keys.
-Put these API keys in resources/twitter.properties.

 This bot is written in clojure and uses [leiningen](https://github.com/technomancy/leiningen).
 To start the bot, install leiningen and run: